Tips For Interpreters

 2: to represent the hiring agency

 Most agencies provide freelance interpreters with business cards that should be given out at the assignment.
 Remember to give the agency’s card and number to the client and not your personal card.
-Bear in mind that it’s small word and trying to convert an agency’s client to your own may lead to less assignments down the road.
+Bear in mind that it’s a small world and trying to convert an agency’s client to your own may lead to fewer assignments down the road.
 Not to mention bad karma!

 6. Join industry associations: local and national

 One of the best ways of ‘staying in the loop’ is by joining industry associations such as The American Translators Associations.
-Membership is optional, but of course more information is accessible to paying members.
-Their ‘Recourses’ pages provides a wealth of knowledge.
-There you can find information on Careers, Newcomers, Business Practices, Professional Developments and more.
+Membership is optional, but of course, more information is accessible to paying members.
+Their ‘Recourses’ pages provide a wealth of knowledge.
+There you can find information on Careers, Newcomers, Business Practices, Professional Developments, and more.

 Stay tuned for more industry tips~